 Regulating Routing in Payment Networks

-Imagine you are at the grocery-store checkout line and it is time to pay.
+Imagine you are at the grocery-store checkout line and it is to pay.
 You enter your credit card in the terminal, assuming that your payment will be routed over the network operated by the brand on your card (typically Visa or Mastercard).
 But you learn after the fact that the grocery store has chosen instead to route it over China Union Pay.

 Most of us would be uncomfortable ceding to the merchant the authority to route transactions over the cheapest network, without considering our concerns about security, reliability, and other card features (including rewards).
 Yet that is already the case for many point-of-sale transactions made with debit cards—the result of a 2011 regulation implemented by the Federal Reserve.
 Consumers can, however, often still force the transaction to run over their preferred network by pushing the “credit” button.